Preyapradhan/genetics-quiz-app/README.md

-# Genetics and Evolution Quiz App
+# 🧬 Genetics and Evolution Quiz App 🎮

-## Project Overview
+## 📖 Project Overview
 The **Genetics and Evolution Quiz App** is a Flutter-based interactive quiz application designed to test users' knowledge of genetics and evolution.
 The app provides gamification features, including scoring, lives, background sounds, and a visually appealing UI.
 It fetches quiz data dynamically from an API and offers a seamless experience for users.

-## Features
+## ✨ Features
-- **Dynamic Quiz Data**: Quiz questions and options are fetched from a remote API.
+- **📊 Dynamic Quiz Data**: Quiz questions and options are fetched from a remote API.
-- **Gamification Elements**:
+- **🎮 Gamification Elements**:
-  - Scores are updated for correct answers.
+  - 🏆 Scores are updated for correct answers.
-  - Lives decrease for incorrect answers.
+  - ❤️ Lives decrease for incorrect answers.
-- **Audio Effects**:
+- **🔊 Audio Effects**:
-  - Background sound on the home and result screens.
+  - 🎵 Background sound on the home and result screens.
-  - Correct and incorrect answer sound effects.
+  - ✅ Correct and ❌ incorrect answer sound effects.
-- **Background Images**: The app includes themed backgrounds for each screen.
+- **🖼️ Background Images**: The app includes themed backgrounds for each screen.
-- **Retry Functionality**: Users can retry the quiz after completing it.
+- **🔄 Retry Functionality**: Users can retry the quiz after completing it.

-## Screenshots
+## 📸 Screenshots
 ### Screenshots Carousel
 <div align="center">